Patient Data Privacy Policy

 You may choose to restrict the collection or use of your personal information in the following ways:

-Please note that some of the above rights are limited by applicable information protection law and we have the right to collect, process and hold your personal information to perform our legal obligations (for example: data for billing).
+Please note that some of the above rights are limited by applicable information protection law and we have the right to collect, process and hold your personal information to perform our legal obligations (for example: data for billing or regarding a diagnosis).
 We may require you to provide additional information necessary to confirm your identity before we comply with any request made by you.

 How to get in contact with us